ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Warn for outlying catch records

 Basically this block looks for outliers.
-For each species, it generates a data-driven outlier threshold.If any outliers are found, these will be converted into 'NA' values.You can check in the 'Results' folder for the files containing all the outliers and you can double check if they are correct or not.
+For each species, it generates a data-driven outlier threshold.
+If any outliers are found, these will be converted into 'NA' values.
+You can check in the 'Results' folder for the files containing all the outliers and you can double check if they are correct or not.
 If they were correct then you can run the code again but the code will need some adjustments.

 #First get the species names in your eflalo dataset